American Horror Story: Double Feature

-The tenth season of the American horror anthology television series American Horror Story, subtitled Double Feature (stylised in the opening credits with the alternate subtitle Chapter 10), is composed of two stories, each taking up half the season.
+The tenth season of the American horror anthology television series American Horror Story, subtitled Double Feature (stylised in the opening credits with the alternate subtitle Chapter 10), is composed of two stories, with Red Tide being told over the first six episodes, and Death Valley over the remaining four.
 The first story, Red Tide, focuses on a family in Provincetown, Massachusetts, who meet the town's mysterious true inhabitants.
 The second story, Death Valley, follows a group of camping students who find themselves in the midst of a conspiracy involving extraterrestrials.
+While there is no direct tie-in to previous seasons, the motif of extraterrestrials is present in Asylum.
+Also, the “family-moved-to-new-location” motif is present in both Murder House and Roanoke.

 The ensemble cast includes veterans Sarah Paulson, Evan Peters, Lily Rabe, Finn Wittrock, Frances Conroy, Billie Lourd, Leslie Grossman, Adina Porter, and Angelica Ross, as well as newcomers Macaulay Culkin, Ryan Kiera Armstrong, Neal McDonough, Kaia Gerber, Nico Greetham, Isaac Powell, Rachel Hilson, and Rebecca Dayan.

 Created by Ryan Murphy and Brad Falchuk for the cable network FX, the series is produced by 20th Television.
 Double Feature was broadcast from August 25 to October 20, 2021, consisting of 10 episodes.
 Originally scheduled to premiere in late 2020, its production was delayed as result of the COVID-19 pandemic.